cambutler33/my386blog/_posts/2023-03-14-Golf-Earnings-Project.md

 ### Step 0: Tools

-For this webscraping process, use the pandas, requests, and BeautifulSoup packages.
+For this webscraping process, I used the pandas, requests, and BeautifulSoup packages.

 ### Step 1: Scrape First Year